NHSDigital/coyote/README.md

 If you put a `on-install` file in `.cypkg/my-shiny-package` directory, that file will be executed on the target after the package has been unpacked.

+The package will have an added `.CYPKG` directory at the top level.
+That directory will contain a `VERSION` file so that the filename is not constrained to contain version information, the `DEPENDS` file, and `on-install`.
+This directory is not copied to the target.

 If you put a `build` file in `.cypkg/my-shiny-package`, that file will be executed to build the tarfile.
 It is expected to dump a tarfile to stdout.
 The default, if it is not supplied, is the equivalent of `tar cf - --exclude=.git`.

-The package will have an added `.CYPKG` directory at the top level.
-That directory will contain a `VERSION` file so that the filename is not constrained to contain version information, the `DEPENDS` file, and `on-install`.
-This directory is not copied to the target.
+It is *not* responsible for the `.CYPKG` directory.

 ### Package versions

 Version numbers are expected to sort asciibetically.
 Otherwise there are no constraints.
+They are stored as git tags, with an expected pattern of `coyote-vWHATEVER`.
+You can pass an explicit version to `coyote package build` if you want to build a version that is not the last in the sorted list.

 ## Usage

-`coyote package new my-shiny-package`
+`coyote package init my-shiny-package`

 Create the `.cypkg/my-shiny-package` directory.